Home | Browse Topics | Jobs & benefits | Starting and leaving a job | Redundancy: When the business doesn’t need your role anymore

 Does my employer have to pay me compensation if I’m made redundant?

-Whether or not you’re entitled to compensation depends what is in your employment agreement.
-You can also come to a separate agreement with your employer about a redundancy payout as pay of the process, even if this isn’t set out in your original employment agreement.
+Whether you’re entitled to compensation depends on what is in your employment agreement.
+You can also come to a separate agreement with your employer about a redundancy pay-out as pay of the process, even if this isn’t set out in your original employment agreement.

 Did this answer your question?